 During implant reconstruction, if you're having the implant inserted at the same time as mastectomy (immediate reconstruction) and enough tissue is available to cover the implant, your plastic surgeon will place the breast implant either under the chest muscle or over the chest muscle after your breast surgeon has removed the breast tissue.

-If a large amount of skin is removed during mastectomy or you're having the two-step approach to implant reconstruction (delayed-immediate reconstruction), your plastic surgeon places a tissue expander between the skin and chest muscle after your breast surgeon has removed the breast tissue.
+If a large amount of skin is removed during mastectomy or you're having the staged approach to implant reconstruction (delayed-immediate reconstruction), your plastic surgeon places a tissue expander between the skin and chest muscle after your breast surgeon has removed the breast tissue.
 A tissue expander is an implant that’s more like a balloon.
 It stretches the skin to make room for the final implant.

 The expander has a port (a metal or plastic plug, valve, or coil) that allows the surgeon to add increasing amounts of liquid (a salt water solution) over time (between 2 to 6 months) until the skin gradually is stretched enough to accommodate the implant.

 If you have an expander put in and there is any chance you will have radiation therapy, be sure your surgeon uses an expander with a plastic port, not a metal one.
 A metal port interacts with the radiation right around the metal and produces excessive, unnecessary skin damage.
 If you already have an expander with a metal port, ask the plastic surgeon about possibilities that include:

 - replacing the expander with an implant before starting radiation therapy

 - quickly finishing expansion so an implant can be inserted before starting radiation therapy

 - inserting a permanent expander (with a plastic port) that will become your implant after radiation therapy is finished